 WINNER OF ILTA/SAGE Best Book Award 2020 

-Assessing English for Professional Purposes provides a state-of-the-art account of the various kinds of language assessments used to determine people’s ability to function linguistically in the workplace.
-At a time when professional expertise is increasingly mobile and diverse, with highly trained professionals migrating across national boundaries to apply their skills in English-speaking settings, this book offers a renewed agenda for inquiry into Language Assessments for Professional Purposes (LAPP).
+Assessing English for Professional Purposes provides a state-of-the-art account of the various kinds of language assessments used to determine people’s abilities to function linguistically in the workplace.
+At a time when professional expertise is increasingly mobile and diverse, with highly trained professionals migrating across national boundaries to apply their skills in English-speaking settings, this book offers a renewed agenda for inquiry into language assessments for professional purposes (LAPP).
 Many of these experts work in high-risk environments where communication breakdowns can have serious consequences.
-This risk has been identified by governments and professional bodies who implement language tests for gate-keeping purposes.
+This risk has been identified by governments and professional bodies, who implement language tests for gate-keeping purposes.
 Through a sociological lens of risk and responsibility, this book:

 Assessing English for Professional Purposes is key reading for researchers, graduate students and practitioners working in the area of English for Specific Purposes assessment.

 Ute Knoch is an Associate Professor in Language Testing at the University of Melbourne, Australia.

 Susy Macqueen is a Lecturer in Applied Linguistics at the Australian National University.